How I Got Over My Fear Of Flying In A Single Afternoon

 Advertisement

-An estimated one-third of the population suffers from a fear of flying, but how people deal with it differs wildly.
-For many of the more severe cases (hello), getting through a flight requires either alcohol or a prescribed anxiety medication (do not mix those, though).
-This ritualistic form of self-medication is way more common among my fellow plane-phobics than you'd think — who else is buying those miniature bottles of spirits at Duty Free?
+Apparently one-third of the population suffers from a fear of flying but how we deal with it differs wildly.
+For many of the more severe cases (hello), it's an indulgence in pre-flight booze or doctor-prescribed diazepam*.
+This ritualistic form of self-medication is way more common among my fellow plane-phobics than you'd think; who else is buying those miniature bottles of spirits at Duty Free?

+Next to me sits Brian, a cheery chap from cabin crew who surreptitiously passes me clean tissues as I sob my way through a description of turbulence.

-The more sensible option, of course, is seeking treatment.
-And having grown extremely tired of option one (the novelty of drinking overpriced, warm white wine at 7 a.m. quickly wears off), I finally decided to try option two and signed up for Virgin Atlantic's Flying Without Fear course.
+The more sensible option, of course, is considering treatment.
+And having grown extremely tired of option one (the novelty of drinking overpriced, warm white wine at 7am in the Gatwick Wetherspoons quickly wears off), I finally decided to plump for option two and signed up for Virgin Atlantic's Flying Without Fear course.

-Many major airlines — including Virgin, British Airways, and easyJet — run fear of flying courses.
-They all follow roughly the same formula: The morning is spent learning about the nitty gritty of planes, from how the mechanics work all the way down to what the different "bings" alert the cabin crew to.
+Many major airlines run fear of flying courses, including Virgin, British Airways and easyJet.
+They all follow roughly the same formula, with the morning spent learning about the nitty gritty of planes, from how the mechanics work all the way down to what the different "bings" alert the cabin crew to.
 The afternoon explores the psychological elements: Why are you scared and what can you do about it?
-Finally, you round things off by boarding a real, live flight.
+Finally, you round things off by getting aboard a real, live flight.
 But could it really work?
 I wasn't convinced...

-That's how I end up sitting in a nondescript conference room at Gatwick Airport Holiday Inn on a chilly Sunday, along with 150 other people.
-Next to me sits Brian, a cheery guy from the Virgin Atlantic cabin crew who earns my undying devotion in just a few minutes for surreptitiously passing me clean tissues as I sob my way through a description of turbulence.
+So that's how I end up sitting in a nondescript conference room at Gatwick Airport Holiday Inn on a chilly Sunday, along with 150 other people, absolutely bricking it.
+Next to me sits Brian, a cheery chap from the Virgin Atlantic cabin crew who earns my undying devotion in just a few minutes for surreptitiously passing me clean tissues as I sob my way through a description of turbulence.

 Advertisement